How To Measure the Quality of a Hire: A Simple Guide

 • Do they regularly update project management software or follow other established processes to share work progress?

-To increase the likelihood of success and a positive team fit among recent hires, also consider pairing each new worker with an existing team member as a buddy or mentor.
-An onboarding buddy can help new individuals get up to speed on the team, as well as with the broader organization.
-This mentor can answer questions in a more informal setting than a supervisor or manager check-in.
+To increase the likelihood of a positive team fit, pair each new worker with an existing team member as a buddy or mentor.
+An onboarding buddy helps new hires get up to speed and offers a friendly point of contact for questions that might feel too informal for a supervisor or manager.

 Collect feedback